Pope defrocks two Chilean bishops over sexual abuse allegations

 A Vatican statement in Spanish said the pope’s decision was definitive and not open to appeal.
 It referred to a part of Canon (Church) law related to the crime of sexual abuse of minors.

-Defrocking, officially called “reduced to the lay state,” means they are no longer priests.
-It is the harshest punishment the Church can inflict on a member of the clergy.
+Defrocking, officially called “reduced to the lay state”, means they have been expelled from the priesthood.
+It is the harshest punishment the Church can inflict on a member of the clergy and such action has rarely been taken against bishops.

+Earlier this month, the religious order to which Cox belongs, the Schoenstatt Fathers, said the Vatican was investigating an accusation against him relating to the sexual abuse of a minor in Germany in 2004.

+Cox, who is believed to have returned to Germany after a period in Chile, could not be reached for comment.

+According to Chilean media, Órdenes, who resigned as bishop of Iquique in 2012 while under Vatican investigation, was accused of molesting a 17-year-old altar boy years ago.

+He is believed to be living somewhere in Chile.
+It was not immediately possible to reach him for comment.

-Last month Francis defrocked Father Fernando Karadima, an 88-year-old Chilean priest who sexually abused teenage boys over a period of many years and is at the center of a wider abuse scandal that is still under investigation.
+Last month Francis defrocked Father Fernando Karadima, an 88-year-old Chilean priest who sexually abused teenage boys over a period of many years and is at the center of a wider abuse scandal that is still being investigated.